yinxiangshi/SMAPI/docs/technical/mod-package.md

 <td><code>GameExecutableName</code></td>
 <td>

-The name of the game's executable file (i.e. `StardewValley.exe` on Linux/Mac or `Stardew Valley.exe` on Windows).
+The filename for the game's executable (i.e. `StardewValley.exe` on Linux/Mac or `Stardew Valley.exe` on Windows).
 This is auto-detected, and you should almost never change this.

 </td>